Valeria Mercado Flaunts Booty In Thong Bodysuit On Instagram

 “This caption should be a bible verse,” joked a supporter.

 “How u this stunning girl?
-Ur vibe is so good right now #shining,” gushed an admirer, who further added in a second comment: “followed from wayyyyyy back and it’s great to see u where u are #growthgameisstrong.”
+Ur vibe is so good right now #shining,” gushed an admirer, who added a second comment.

+“followed from wayyyyyy back and it’s great to see u where u are #growthgameisstrong.”

-“Valeria I hope you know you [sic] I look up to you!” exclaimed a follower.
+“Valeria I hope you know you [sic] I look up to you!” exclaimed a third follower.

 “Hot girl Val,” declared a fourth Instagram user.

-Previously on January 8, the sensation was spotted posing on her knees again.
-Except this time, she rocked a silver bikini.
-Valeria was photographed at the beach, with the ocean just feet from her.
-There were three pictures that were fairly similar to one another.
-In addition to the model, a pineapple added a tropical flair to the photoshoot.
-She wore her hair down in a middle part and gave flirty looks.
+Previously, on January 8, the sensation was snapped while posing on her knees again.
+That time, she rocked a silver bikini while photographed at the beach, with the ocean just feet from her.
+She uploaded three pictures that were fairly similar to one another.
+Next to the model, a pineapple added to the tropical flair to the photo shoot.
+Valeria wore her hair down in a middle part and flashed flirty looks at the camera.